hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 * But there will be another issue: you won't be able to compose rules from different contexts.
 Like currently there's `scan-rules` and your own ruleset(s).
 But if it's a map it has to be prepared upfront.
 Likely as `extend copy scan-rules user-scan-rules`.
 That is, composability is limited this way, plus extra startup overhead.

 [10:11:40](#Y_-1bNI7zHL1OTbEM9h2EIKvildFZQFtYVHrw4rkZpE) <hiiamboris (NOT THIS ONE)>:
-On the bright side, no rules with the same name but different meaning will be possible Ì†ΩÌ∏É
+On the bright side, no rules with the same name but different meaning will be possible üòÉ

 [11:03:38](#3Ll3qUcXnboqNiqKHv1rP4bh0vcCMxyyCE9BIcJjTe0) <toomasv>:
 @hiiamboris Another question: Why the difference?